minvws/nl-kat-coordination/docs/source/user-manual/basic-concepts/scan-levels-and-indemnification.rst

 Scan levels, clearance & indemnities
 ====================================

 Plugins (Boefjes) can collect information with varying intensity.
-OpenKAT has a system of safeguards to control permission to perform scans and prevent damage to the systems under test.
+OpenKAT has a system of clearance levels to control permission to perform scans and prevent damage to the systems under test.

 * Plugins have a scan level
 * Objects have clearance